 To check the hours of operation for DTW’s shops and restaurants, please visit the Services & Amenities page and select a location.

 The Wayne County Airport Authority has implemented additional steps to prevent the spread of COVID-19.

-- Requesting employees and passengers wear face coverings and practice social distancing by staying 6 feet away from others.
+- Requiring employees and customers to wear face coverings and practice social distancing by staying 6 feet away from others.

 - Postponing or canceling community engagement activities, including educational tours and the annual Arbor Day celebration.

 - Adding hand sanitizing stations in areas that passengers and airport employees can easily access throughout the terminals.